Glegolas/IDEAL-Love2D-gamestate/README.md

 The last component is the queue-processing that takes place in the gameloop.
 This happens under the ```--//update``` tag and will do as follows:
 1. Check if a queued-gamestate exists.
-2. Fetch the queued-gamestates indice and data
+2. Fetch the queued-gamestates index and data
-3. Fetch the next-gamestate and store it in the ```_ngs``` local variable through indexing the gamestate list with the queued-gamestate's stored indice.
+3. Fetch the next-gamestate and store it in the ```_ngs``` local variable through indexing the gamestate list with the queued-gamestate's stored index.
 4. Fire the ```_exit``` callback function of the primary-gamestate with the queued-gamestates data and next-gamestate as it's arguments.
-5. Fire the ```_enter``` (indice 4) callback function with the queued-gamestates data and old-gamestate as it's arguments.
+5. Fire the ```_enter``` (at index 4 in gamestate) callback function with the queued-gamestates data and old-gamestate as it's arguments.
 6. Replace all appropriate callback functions and ```_ngs```'s
 7. Replace ```_gs```'s value with ```_ngs```
 8. Nil the ```_qgs``` variable